 The Graduate Student Association hosts weekly department socials, graduate student activities, and an annual research symposium, EnviroDay.
 Funding for activities come from generous department support and faculty sponsorships, as well as dues from the students.
 A core group of officers is responsible for events with input and support from the graduate student body.

-The GSA also runs an undergraduate research mentoring program to connect undergraduates interested in research with graduate students.
+The GSA also manages updates to the graduate student handbook and runs an undergraduate research mentoring program to connect undergraduates interested in research with graduate students.
 A list of publications from current department graduate students is compiled twice a year to highlight research achievements.

 Three large social functions are held each year: